-☐ Disability.
-My physical disability causes me to be unable to participate in a briefing in person, by phone, or through the internet, even after I reasonably tried to do so.
+Disability.
+My physical disability causes me to be unable to participate in a briefing in person, by phone or briefing in person, by phone, or through the internet, even after I reasonably tried to do so.

 Active duty.
 I am currently on active military duty in a military combat zone.